Dr. Jeff Gelblum, a board-certified Neurologist with First Choice Neurology, makes great use of the cognitive assessment in his daily practice.

 Alzheimer’s is an irreversible, progressive brain disorder that slowly destroys memory and thinking skills, and eventually, the ability to carry out simple tasks.
 While the specific causes of Alzheimer’s disease are not fully known, it is characterized by changes in the brain—including amyloid plaques and neurofibrillary —that result in the loss of neurons and their connections.
 These changes affect a person’s ability to remember and think.

 There are an estimated 5.7 million people living with Alzheimer’s disease in the United States.
 5.5 million people with Alzheimer’s are 65 or older and approximately 200,000 under the age of 65 have younger-onset Alzheimer’s.
-As the number of Americans grows older, so too will the number of people diagnosed with Alzheimer’s increase.
+As the number of Americans grow older, so too will the number of people diagnosed with Alzheimer’s increase.